ohrrpgce/ohrrpgce/README.txt

   The OHRRPGCE has become a joyous exercise in incrementally transforming a BIG BALL OF MUD into well-structured code, while maintaining backwards compatibility all along the way.

+  In 2021 we relicenced to GPLv2+ & MIT dual license by unanimous consent of all contributors.

   The code base is big and varied, but we hope that doesn't discourage you.
   Play around with the code, have fun, communicate with the other developers